-Department of Local Affairs State Demography Office
+Source: Department of Local Affairs State Demography Office

-As the population ages, the courts expect to see increases in case types such as probate and protective proceedings, such as guardianships and conservatorships.
+As the population ages, the courts expect to see increases in probate, protective proceedings cases, guardianship and conservatorship proceedings.
 Unlike some types of court cases, which can be resolved in a year or less, many protective proceedings cases require long-term oversight by the courts.
-While more than 3,000 new protective proceedings cases were filed in FY 2017.
+More than 3,000 new protective proceedings cases were filed in FY 2019, and roughly 15,000 probate matters are subject to ongoing court monitoring at any given time.